WarrenUhrich/lighthouse-labs-sql-from-our-apps/README.md

 ## To Run these Examples:

-First set up an appropriate database and table, see: `/data/setup.sql`.
+First set up an appropriate database and table, see: `/db/schema/` and `/db/seeds/`.
 Create a `.env` file and populate it with your credentials.

 ### Command-Line Application